rat00lis/confluence-to-DevOps-markdown/README.md

 ## Step by step guide for Confluence data export<a name="conflhowto"></a>

 1. Go to the space and choose `Space tools > Content Tools on the sidebar`.
+    - If you are in an older version of Confluence, this option might be on the top of the space under Browser > Space Operations
 2. Choose Export.
 This option will only be visible if you have the **Export Space** permission.
 3. Select HTML then choose Next.
 4. Decide whether you need to customize the export: